 What is Influenza?

 Influenza (the flu) is a serious illness.
-It is caused by influenza A and B viruses and occurs in Canada every year.
+It is caused by influenza A and B viruses and occurs every year.
 Influenza causes fever, cough, headache, muscle soreness, sore throat and stuffy nose.
 Influenza can lead to pneumonia.
 It can also make other illnesses worse, especially chronic lung and heart disease.

 Influenza spreads very easily from an infected person to others through coughing and sneezing.
 It is also spread by direct contact with contaminated surfaces or objects such as unwashed hands, clothes, toys, eating utensils, etc. after they have been contaminated by the flu virus.

 Influenza vaccine provides adults and children with active immunity against the influenza virus.
 It is not produced from human blood or blood products.
 It does often contains trace amounts of egg, so those with egg allergies should speak with their primary care provider about options for getting immunized.

 How well does influenza vaccine protect against the flu?

-It protects about 60–80 percent of people who get a flu shot.
 You can still get the flu, but you will be less sick than if you were not vaccinated.
 In elderly people this vaccine can prevent pneumonia in about 6 out of 10 people and can prevent death in more than 8 out of 10 people.

 - Under 6 months of age.